 Active security design, on the other hand, involves more noticeable efforts – such as metal barred windows and gates with barbed wires – which can allow others to visually see that there are security measures in place.
 However, no matter which type you choose, it can not only protect your home in a less obvious way than a bulky camera system, but will allow you to feel safe in your own home without constantly reminding you that it’s there.
-For example, decorative frosted (or even metal plated) windows can be visually pleasing while offering privacy and still letting natural light into the home.
+For example, decorative frosted (or even metal plated) windows or stained glass windows stickers can be visually pleasing while offering privacy and still letting natural light into the home.

 While security by design is a smart way to protect your home, many homeowners may wish to supplement their home’s architectural security with other means of protection.
 For example, security cameras, visual doorbell systems and alarms can all help add to the security of the home.
 Additionally, many homeowners may wish to further protect their property by purchasing a home warranty or insurance plan that covers what they need.
 This can not only help to protect you from costly repair bills in case something happens, but can also provide you with some peace of mind when it comes to worrying about appliance malfunctions.
 However, it’s important that you choose the right plan for you and your home to ensure you’re getting the best value for your money and find the approach most suited to your circumstances.